 Socialization: Avoiding the โCranky Cairnโ Rep

-Puppyhood is prime time, but adult Cairns can learn too:
+Puppyhood is prime time, but adult Cairns can learn, too:

 - Dog Parks?
 Maybe Not: Their feisty rep precedes them.
 Opt for 1:1 playdates first.